Misal-Ambasta/W5D3-RAG-Quiz-Generator/flow.md

 **What happens in the background:**
 1. Frontend sends document_id, topic, metadata
 2. Session is created with unique session_id
-3. Session data is stored in database
+3. Session data is stored in database and local storage
 4. Session expiration is set
 5. Session object is returned to frontend